In this notice you will find the answers to the following questions:

 5.12.
 To the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.

-5.13.
+5.14.
 In addition to specific measure provided in this Section or the website you may also exercise any of the rights indicated herein by contacting us by email: firstname.lastname@example.org.
+We undertake to respond to such inquiries within 1 month after it is received.
+This response time may be extended by 2 months for complex or multiple requests.
+In case of such extension, we will inform you additionally.

 6.1.
 Cookies are small textual files containing identifier that is sent by a web server to your web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.